 Creating Process Efficiencies

 Centralizing referral management brings order and efficiency to what has historically been an unstructured and time-consuming administrative function.
-Dedicated referral staff are trained on clinical documentation and insurance plan processing requirements, making them more effective at communicating with payors.
+Dedicated referral staff are trained on clinical documentation and insurance plan processing requirements, making them more effective at communicating with payers.
 Staff can also streamline and batch-process prior authorizations electronically, establish direct contacts with insurance companies to expedite authorizations, and work staggered shifts to ensure that patients can be reached later in the day.
 By creating a single point of contact for processing, tracking, and scheduling referrals, a centralized approach also eliminates any overlap in efforts between referring and referred-to locations.
 These and other technology-enabled efficiencies cannot exist when referral processes are disparate.

 Providing Patient-Centered Care